Product Guide

 Home

-The Home page is the default entry point for anyone who visits your Leenkies URL.
-This is the page your social media bio link should point to.
-It is the most flexible page type -- you can add any combination of blocks to it, from links and rich text to product listings and contact forms.
-Think of it as your digital lobby: the first impression visitors get and the place where they decide where to go next.
+The Home page is your default entry point -- the page your bio link should point to.
+It's the most flexible type: add any combination of blocks, from links and rich text to product listings and contact forms.
+Think of it as your digital lobby where visitors decide where to go next.

 Best for: A central hub of links, featured content, announcements, and calls to action.